dpakGit/DevOps_Traning/100_Days_Challenge/Tasks/Day_44:_Write_a_Docker_Compose_File/Task.md

 CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES

-# Note : Output of the commands docker images and docker ps -a
+# Note : Output of the commands docker images and docker ps -a, there is no images and container

 [root@stapp02 steve]# docker compose